STAR-ZERO/SampleKotlinCompilerPlugin/README.md

 $ ./gradlew publish
 ```

-- Uncomment this plugin in `sample/build.gradle.kts`
+- Uncomment this plugin and configuration in `sample/build.gradle.kts`

 ```kotlin
 plugins {